arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/features.md

 <FeatureList>
 <Feature title="TrueSense UWB module DCU040" image="world-map">
 Enjoy pinpoint accuracy in real-time location tracking, making it easy to find and manage assets, even in complex environments.
 Take advantage of the ready-to-use Arduino IDE library, making development faster and easier with plenty of examples and tutorials
-Seamlessly integrate with Arduino Cloud for streamlined data management, remote monitoring, and advanced analytics
+Seamlessly integrate with Arduino Cloud for streamlined data management, remote monitoring, and advanced analytics.

 <FeatureWrapper>
   <FeatureLink title="Datasheet" url="" download blank/>